1 Eligibility - Finalist

 2.6 If the students in a pair project are from different age categories, then the registration system shall register the project in the age category of the older student.

 2.7 Both members of a pair project are expected to participate fully in the CWSF.
-A written request for an exception must be sent by the Regional Coordinator to the Zone Representative, who will forward it to the Chair of the National Policy Advisory Committee for a ruling.
-Exceptions are usually only granted as long as both partners can attend fully from the beginning of judging until the end of the Awards Ceremony.
+A written request for an exception must be sent by the Regional Coordinator to the Executive Director for a ruling.
+Exceptions are usually only granted as long as both partners can attend fully from the beginning of judging until the end of public viewing.

 3 Eligibility - Delegate, Alternate Delegate, Support Adult